Raleigh Allergy Shots

 Med One is proud to have partnered with United Allergy Services in bringing immunotherapy to the Raleigh patient population.
 Each patient is individually tested which allows us to formulate a very specific serum designed to address your unique allergies.

-Why Get an Allergy Shot
+Why Get Allergy Shots

 Whether you should or shouldn’t get an allergy shot is best determined by your Raleigh primary care allergist or immunologist.
 However, people who suffer from severe allergy attacks are good candidates.
 Your Raleigh primary care clinic can determine whether an allergy shot would be optimal for you based on: